fraeli78/my_website/content/authors/admin/_index.md

 Recently, I have strongly completed the 1st level Master's degree in Cyber Security to improve my knowledge.

 I am happily married and I live in Pontedera, Italy.
-I love nature, travelling, and, walking with my labrador in the parks.
+I love nature, travelling, and, walking with my Labrador in the parks.